apeterson-BFI/rapiddr/README.md

 ## Roadmap

-I. Enable the barebones Barbarian hunting experience with Skill < 100 monsters to support it.
+1. Enable the barebones Barbarian hunting experience with Skill < 100 monsters to support it.
   1. Unit (character & monsters) statistics system  : simple start v1
-    a.
-Statistics (slow changing attributes)
+    1. Statistics (slow changing attributes)
-    b.
-Skills (faster changing attributes)
+    2. Skills (faster changing attributes)
-    c.
-Vitals (current endurance, current health, life/death, # of respawns (orbs))
+    3. Vitals (current endurance, current health, life/death, # of respawns (orbs))
-    d.
-Level
+    4. Level
-    e.
-Equipped Items
+    5. Equipped Items
-    f.
-Stored Items
+    6. Stored Items
   2. Equipment System : simple start v1
-    a.
-Body equip slots: Armor, Right Hand, Left Hand (non-weapon), container
+    1. Body equip slots: Armor, Right Hand, Left Hand (non-weapon), container
-    b.
-Containers: (v1 includes unlimited container space).
+    2. Containers: (v1 includes unlimited container space).
   3. Combat System : simple start v1
-    a.
-Attacking for different types (melee, ranged, thrown)
+    1. Attacking for different types (melee, ranged, thrown)
-    b.
-Benefits and drawbacks for different weapons in the same type
+    2. Benefits and drawbacks for different weapons in the same type
-    c.
-Advantage system (manuevering into an advantage)
+    3. Advantage system (manuevering into an advantage)
-    d.
-Stance to determine weight of Evasion / Parry / Shield use
+    4. Stance to determine weight of Evasion / Parry / Shield use
-    e.
-Multi-Opponent combat
+    5. Multi-Opponent combat
-    f.
-Result tables for attack success
+    6. Result tables for attack success
-    g.
-Defenses: Evasion, Parry and Shield
+    7. Defenses: Evasion, Parry and Shield
-    h.
-Damage Reduction for Effective Defense
+    8. Damage Reduction for Effective Defense
-    i.
-Armor - flat result table reduction and proportional protection, encumerance harming evasion's effectiveness.
+    9. Armor - flat result table reduction and proportional protection, encumerance harming evasion's effectiveness.
-    j.
-Determining death
+    10. Determining death
   4. Map System : simple start v1
-    a.
-Graph nodes and edges corresponding to compass directions and diagonals.
+    1. Graph nodes and edges corresponding to compass directions and diagonals.
-    b.
-Interfacing with other systems at map points supported.
+    2. Interfacing with other systems at map points supported.
   6. Monster System : simple start v1
-    a.
-Summoning in zones based on player presence.
+    1. Summoning in zones based on player presence.
-    b.
-Monster loot available
+    2. Monster loot available
-    c.
-Designing skills, stats and equipment for <100 monsters
+    3. Designing skills, stats and equipment for <100 monsters
   6. Loot System : simple start v1
-    a.
-Provide indicated loot on kill with %s.
+    1. Provide indicated loot on kill with %s.
-    b.
-Room for growth to full on loot system.
+    2. Room for growth to full on loot system.
   7. Experience system : simple start v1
-    a.
-Link attack and evade/parry/shield and armor with appropriate bits going into pools.
+    1. Link attack and evade/parry/shield and armor with appropriate bits going into pools.
-    b.
-Gradually move bits from pools into the appropriate skill, providing gain.
+    2. Gradually move bits from pools into the appropriate skill, providing gain.
-    c.
-Develop new Bits required to rank up formula.
+    3. Develop new Bits required to rank up formula.
-    c.
-Mental stats provide benefits to help increase the rate of bits going from pool to skill gain.
+    4. Mental stats provide benefits to help increase the rate of bits going from pool to skill gain.
-    d.
-Combat ability provides increased ability to fill into the pool.
+    5. Combat ability provides increased ability to fill into the pool.
   8. Create Respawn System : simple start v1
-    a.
-Spend time at Altar to gain respawns
+    1. Spend time at Altar to gain respawns
-    b.
-Lose undispersed experience on death.
+    2. Lose undispersed experience on death.
-    c.
-Room for future death penalties, skill loss, soul recovery, etc.
+    3. Room for future death penalties, skill loss, soul recovery, etc.
-    d.
-Respawn wait time.
+    4. Respawn wait time.
   9. Create Shop System : simple start v1
-    a.
-Locations can be marked for buying equipment / selling loot.
+    1. Locations can be marked for buying equipment / selling loot.
-    b.
-Locations can also be marked for increasing stats at the cost of TDP points.
+    2. Locations can also be marked for increasing stats at the cost of TDP points.
-    c.
-Locations can also be marked for increasing level, based on meeting Leveling structure (see next)
+    3. Locations can also be marked for increasing level, based on meeting Leveling structure (see next)
   10. Create Leveling System : simple start v1
-    a.
-Barbarian Only for now
+    1. Barbarian Only for now
-    b.
-Only combat skills required.
+    2. Only combat skills required.
-    c.
-Tiered requirements structure
+    3. Tiered requirements structure
-    d. # ranks required in # skills of skillset.
+    4. # ranks required in # skills of skillset.
-    e. # ranks required in certain named skills.
+    5. # ranks required in certain named skills.